 FREQUENTLY ASKED QUESTIONS

 WHO CAN COMPETE?
 Skijoring is an equal opportunity event open to any and everyone who has a passion for horses or skiing or both.
 All ages and ability levels are welcome.
 If your love for these two also includes fast speeds and friendly competition, then skijoring may just be your calling.
 If you are a beginner, you can enter our Recreation/Novice division and if you are ready for the big leagues sign up for the Pro/Open division.
-We offer three main diviions: Novice, Sport and Pro.
+We offer three main divisions: Novice, Sport and Pro.
 We also offer the following secondary divisions: Women's, Snowboard, Century and All-Around.
 There is something for everyone!

 WHAT IF I DON'T WANT TO COMPETE, BUT WOULD LIKE TO BE INVOLVED?
 To get involved please fill out our volunteer application and email it to info@skijoringutah.com